brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

                - name: tx_feed_generator.feed

 .. important::
-   After adding a class which implements :php:`FeedInterface` or adjusting the class attributes the DI cache has to be flushed.
+   After adding a class which implements the :php:`FeedInterface` or adjusting the class attributes the DI cache has to be flushed.

 .. note::
    Not all properties are used in every format.
-For example, the language of the feed is only available in an RSS feed and not in an Atom feed.
+For example, the last build date of the feed is only available in an RSS feed and not in an Atom feed.

 A list of all configured feeds is available in the :ref:`Configurations
 <configurations-module>` module.